-Frustrated by lack of answers more than a decade after her disappearance and desperately seeking closure in the likely death of his daugther, Natalee’s father, Dave Holloway, decided to take matters into his own hands.
-With the help of a private investigator, Holloway located a man who claimed to know just what happened to Natalee Holloway.
-This new informant’s tip led Dave Holloway to a shocking discovery.
-Is this the clue that will reveal what happened to Natalee Holloway more than a decade ago?
-Will Natalee Holloway’s bereaved parents finally have answers they seek, nearly 13 years after she mysteriously disappeared?
+Thanks to a new investigation initiated by Natalee’s father, Dave Holloway, Natalee’s family could finally find out what happened to her all those years ago.
+Frustrated by a series of dead-end investigations and desperately seeking closure, Dave Holloway, took matters into his own hands.
+His persistence seems to have paid off: With the help of a private investigator, Holloway located a man who claimed to know exactly what happened to Natalee Holloway.
+This new informant’s tip led Dave Holloway to crushed remains he claimed belong to Natalee.
+But is this informant telling the truth?
+Would DNA labs confirm Natalee’s parents’ biggest fears?
+Will Natalee Holloway’s bereaved parents finally have answers they seek — along with remains to bury — nearly 13 years after she mysteriously disappeared?

 Shortly after midnight, the party began to wind down as Natalee’s tired friends began to get tired and return to the hotel.
 Witnesses that night say Natalee and the three boys she met up with that night partied in the bar until around 1:30 a.m.
 At that point, Natalee’s friends watched as she climbed into a car with 17-year-old Joran van der Sloot, 18-year-old Satish Kalpoe and 21-year-old Deepak Kalpoe.
 Some of the friends who were with her at the bar said they tried to stop the visibly drunk Natalee from getting in the car with three foreign strangers.
 Other friends said they weren’t concerned at watching Natalee go.
 With her reputation for responsibility, they trusted she knew what she was doing.
 But one irresponsible decision would lead to tragic consequences.
 That night, it seems, Natalee put her trust in the wrong people.
 That night, getting into the car with three strangers, would be the last time any of her friends saw her.
 But just what happened to Natalee Holloway after she left the bar that night?